NTTLimitedRD/plumbery/docs/tutorial.docker.rst

 .. sourcecode:: bash

-    $ ssh root@<ipv4_here>
+    $ ssh ubuntu@<ipv4_here>

-You will have to accept the new host, then provide the password used for the creation of the node.
+You will have to accept the new host, and authentication will be based on the SSH key communicated to the node by Plumbery.

 .. sourcecode:: bash